Silhouette of a woman standing in front of a glowing scale

 • Body composition

 Even with a healthy BMI, fat can still collect in the liver.
-Living a healthy lifestyle and getting regular checkups are crucial to maintaining liver health.5
+Living a healthy lifestyle and getting regular checkups are crucial to maintaining optimal liver health.5

 • Reduces fat in the liver